Dust in the Sun: Release

 Filmink later called the film "a kind-of Western that should have been more of a Western.
 It has a whiff of the white man's burden movie about it like Where No Vultures Fly – Wayne is a solid no nonsense public servant dealing with troublesome natives and snarly whites.
 It's a little bit progressive but not exactly PC – Tudawli's character has a chain around his neck for a lot of the film and is talked about as if he's a dog.
 Still, the location filming helps and Tudawali has charisma to burn."
+The same magazine later argued "Robinson was strong on locations and visuals, and weak at directing actors and building tension; he made a movie that had lots of scenes indoors with weak actors.
+Dust in the Sun needed more scenes outdoors and much better actors."

-The movie was the first job in the Australian industry for Jill Robb, who was Jill Adams' stand in and went on to become a leading producer.
+The movie was the first job in the Australian industry for Jill Robb, who was Jill Adams' stand-in and went on to become a leading producer.